akoen/notes/content/notes/goal_setting.md

     > “While speed makes a good story, velocity makes an outcome.”
     >
     > — [§Shane Parrish]({{< relref "shane_parrish" >}})

+In order to achieve a specific, well-defined goal you must have a plan, you must write it down, and **you must look at it every day**.

 The problem with goal-setting is that when we're working towards a goal, we tend to measure the gap between it and our current ability and when we achieve it, it only feels good for a moment.
 Instead, consider measuring the gap between where you are and where your started.